 - A copy of your passport.

 Incomplete applications will NOT be considered.
 Answer all questions as fully as possible.
-On this note, if you decide to send a scan of your application, check to make sure the scans are legible – if you cannot read them, we will not be able to read them.
+If you decide to send a scan of your application, check to make sure the scans are legible – if you cannot read them, we will not be able to read them.

 Please email your questions to: TashkenFulbright@state.gov with “SUSI for Secondary School Educators” in the subject line of all emails.